Cylindrical model structures: Acknowledgements

 The significance of strictness of identities with regard to lifting has to the author's knowledge not previously been observed.
-Its importance with regard to factorisation was independently explored by van den Berg and Garner in \cite{VanDenBergGarnerTopologicalAndSimplicialModelsOfIdentityTypes}.
-We particularly draw the reader's attention to Remark 4.3.3 in this paper.
+Its importance with regard to factorisation was independently identified by van den Berg and Garner in \cite{VanDenBergGarnerTopologicalAndSimplicialModelsOfIdentityTypes}.
+We particularly draw the reader's attention to Remark 4.3.3 in \cite{VanDenBergGarnerTopologicalAndSimplicialModelsOfIdentityTypes}.
 Our strictness of left (respectively right) identities condition corresponds to the left (respectively right) unitality condition of van den Berg and Garner.

-The second of our hypotheses, which we will refer to as strictness of left inverses, will ensure that the composition of a homotopy with its inverse is exactly an identity homotopy.
-It allows us to give a criterion for the compatibility of right connections with subdivision.
-This property will be vital for us when in \ref{CoveringHomotopyExtensionPropertySection} we investigate the covering homotopy extension property.
+The second of our hypotheses, which we shall refer to as strictness of left inverses, ensures that the composition of a homotopy with its inverse is exactly an identity homotopy.
+It also allows us, given a lower right connection structure $\Gamma_{lr}$, to construct an upper right connection structure $\Gamma_{ur}$ such that $\Gamma_{lr}$ and $\Gamma_{ur}$ are compatible with subdivision.
+The compatibility of right connections with subdivision will be vital for us when in \ref{CoveringHomotopyExtensionPropertyChapter} we investigate the covering homotopy extension property.

 \begin{assum} Let $\cl{C}$ be a 2-category, and let $\cl{A}$ be an object of $\cl{C}$. \end{assum}